thecandlestick/silverbullet/website/Argument Validity.md

 \therefore \sim P(a)
 ```

+_example:_
+* All knaves tell only lies
+* Lancelot tells the truth
+* Lancelot is not a knave

 # Logical Fallacies

 Don’t fall into these common fallacies.
 The _argument forms_ featured below are ==invalid!==